reicalasso/beyond_transformer/docs/api/api_reference.md

 # API Reference

-This document provides detailed documentation for all public APIs in the Neural State Machine (NSM) library.
+This document provides detailed documentation for all public APIs in the PULSE (PULSE) library.

 ## Core Modules

-### nsm.StatePropagator
+### pulse.StatePropagator

 ```python
 class StatePropagator(nn.Module):